MScR programme structure

-The submitted dissertation will be assessed by 2 markers working independently.
-One is an internal examiner (member of staff from University of Edinburgh) and the other external to the University.
+The submitted dissertation will be assessed by two markers working independently.
+One is an internal examiner (a member of staff from the University of Edinburgh) and the other external to the University.
 Examiners will be nominated by the dissertation supervisor and approved by the Graduate School.
 There is no oral examination for the MSc R Education & Sport programme.

 Your application should be submitted online.
 When you complete the online form you have the opportunity to upload supporting documents.
 Please ensure that ALL of the following are included in your application:

 - A transcript with all of your results achieved to date

 Copies of your degree/diploma certificate, if you have already completed your qualification